Spudley/mod_randomstrapline/README.md

 Installation
 ------------

 This module should be installed via the Extensions manager in Joomla!'s admin panel.
-You should also ensure that you have K2 installed in your Joomla! instance, as this module relies on it.

 Setup